NixOS/hydra/notes/eval-in-build.md

 reaches the queue runner" at all — that is a prerequisite for builds during evaluation, not for evaluation in a build.

+A named pipe bound through `extra-sandbox-paths` is writable from inside a build on stock Nix -- verified rather than assumed, since the sandbox mounts the store read-only and the question was whether that extends to a bound FIFO.
+It does not: Linux exempts FIFOs from the read-only-mount check in `may_open`. `extra-sandbox-paths` is also overridable by a trusted user, which `system-features` is not, so the builder can bind the stream without a daemon config change.

 `nix-eval-jobs` is used unmodified, talking to the recursive-Nix daemon socket like any other client.
 The build script does the plumbing: